soumelis-lab/ICELLNET/Vignette.md

 PC.data = PC.data.all[,PC.target$ID]
 ```

-To use BioGPS dataset, we have to : \n
+To use Human Primary Cell Atlas dataset, we have to :

-1. Create a conversion chart between the AffyID and the gene symbol that are used in the database, using the hgu133plus2.db() function. \n
+1. Create a conversion chart between the AffyID and the gene symbol that are used in the database, using the hgu133plus2.db() function.

 2. Perform the gene.scaling() function, that will a) select genes corresponding to the ligands and/or receptors included in the database (db). b) scale each ligand/receptor gene expression among all the conditions ranging from 0 to 10.
-For each gene: - the maximum value (10) is defined as the mean expression of the 'n' highest values of expression. - the minimum value (0) is defined as the mean expression of the 'n' lowest values of expression.
+For each gene, the maximum value is defined as the mean expression of the 'n' highest values of expression.
+Gene expression are divided by the maximum gene expression and then multiplied by 10, scaling the data expression matrix between 0 and 10 for each gene, independantly.
 Default value of n is 1.
-Outliers are rescaled at either 0 (if below minimum value) or 10 (if above maximum value).
+partner cell

-In this example, n is set to 18 in order to take the mean of the 5% extreme expression values as the maximum/minimum.
+In this example, n is set to 18 in order to take the mean of the 5% extreme expression values as the maximum.

 ```{r, warning=F,echo=T}
 ### Convert the gene symbol to affy ID